Bella Araujo Shows Off Cleavage And Curves In Skimpy Top And Tiny Shorts

-Brazilian beauty Bella Araujo captured the attention of thousands of fans on social media after she shared a sexy new update on Saturday, August 22.
-She took to her Instagram account to post the content for her 2.7 million followers, and it quickly became a hit with users.
+Brazilian beauty Bella Araujo captured the attention of fans on social media after she shared a sexy new update on Saturday, August 22.
+She took to her Instagram account to post the content for her 2.7 million followers, and it quickly became a hit.

-The 29-year-old was photographed indoors, seemingly in her living room, for the image.
-Bella took center stage as she stood directly in front of the camera, posing with one hand on her hips.
-She exuded sultry vibes as she pouted slightly, and stared directly into the camera’s lens.
+The 29-year-old was photographed indoors, seemingly in her living room.
+Bella stood directly in front of the camera, posing with one hand on her hips.
+She exuded sultry vibes as she pouted slightly, and stared directly at the camera’s lens.

 The beauty’s long brunette hair was styled in natural-looking curls that cascaded down her back and over her shoulders.
-Still, her figure captivated users most in the snapshot, as she showed off her killer curves in a revealing and stylish ensemble.
+Her figure captivated users in the snapshot, as she showed off her killer curves in a revealing and stylish ensemble.

-Bella opted for a white, short-sleeved top that looked to be made out of a sheer lace material.
-The garment did not hide much of her figure as it was designed with a plunging neckline that exposed a great deal of cleavage.
+Bella opted for a short-sleeved white top that looked to be made out of a sheer lace material.
+The garment was designed with a plunging neckline that exposed a great deal of cleavage.
 Her slim core was also on display as the top was cropped.

-She teamed the number with dark-blue shorts.
-The number also did not offer much coverage as they were very tight, highlighting the model’s curvy hips, and bodacious derriere.
-Their high-waisted design also further accentuated her tiny midriff.
+She teamed the number with tight dark-blue shorts that highlighted the model’s curvy hips and bodacious derriere.
+Their high-waisted design also accentuated her tiny midriff, and her navel was peeking out from the top of the shorts.
+A cord of white rope served as a belt, and it was tied into a knot in the front.

 Bella finished the look off with transparent high-heels.